 by Neil Bauman, Ph.D.

-In the preceding issue of this e-zine I had written an article called “Gabapentin Does Not Work for Tinnitus“.
+I had previously written an article called “Gabapentin Does Not Work for Tinnitus“.

 In response to this article a lady wrote: